AdobeDocs/experience-manager-65.en/help/sites-administering/campaignonpremise.md

 By integrating AEM with Adobe Campaign, you can manage email delivery, content, and forms directly in AEM.
 Configuration steps in both Adobe Campaign Classic and AEM are needed to enable bidirectional communication between solutions.

 This integration allows AEM and Adobe Campaign Classic to be used independently.
 Marketers can create campaigns and use targeting in Adobe Campaign, while content creators in parallel can work on content design in AEM.
-The integration allows the content and design of the campaign in AEM to be targeted and delivered by Adobe Campaign.
+Using the integration, the content and design of the campaign created in AEM can be targeted and delivered by Adobe Campaign.

 ## Integration Steps {#integration-steps}